luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

 if it is the first thing in the line, out indentation

-          if not out.currLine and .indent > 1
+          if not rawOut.currLine and .indent > 1
-              out.put String.spaces(.indent-1)
+              rawOut.put Strings.spaces(.indent-1)

 if it is an AST node, call .produce()